aws-greengrass/aws-greengrass-logging-java/README.md

 ## AWS Greengrass Java

-This module is the Java SDK associated with aws-greengrass-kernel
+This module is the Java SDK associated with aws-greengrass-nucleus

 ## License